The Bankrate promise

-The final page of the loan estimate aggregates the most important details of your mortgage agreement, like the names of the lender and the loan officer, plus three key figures you can use for comparison-shopping in section No. 8 as shown above):
+The final page of the loan estimate lists the most important details of your mortgage agreement, like the names of the lender and the loan officer, plus three key figures you can use for comparison shopping in section No. 8 as shown above:

 - Amount of the loan principal you will have paid off after the first five years of your mortgage term, as well as the combined principal, interest and (when applicable) mortgage insurance costs

-- Annual percentage rate, or APR.
-This is the combined cost you will pay over the entire loan term, expressed as a rate (not your interest rate)
+- Annual percentage rate, or APR, which is the combined cost you will pay over the entire loan term, expressed as a rate (not your interest rate)

 - Total interest percentage, or TIP, which is the amount of interest you’ll pay over the term of the loan, calculated as a percentage

 The final page also explains other parts of the mortgage payment process and your responsibilities as the borrower.
-This spells out, for instance, your appraisal and homeowners insurance requirements, whether or not the loan can be assumed by the next owner of the property (a type of transfer called assumption, plus any late payment penalties and whether the loan will be serviced by the lender or sold to a separate entity that will service it.
+This spells out, for instance, your appraisal and homeowners insurance requirements, whether or not the loan can be assumed by the next owner of the property, plus any late payment penalties and whether the loan will be serviced by the lender or sold to a separate entity that will service it.

+Knowing how to compare mortgage loan estimates is critical to obtaining the best loan possible.
 If you’re comparing offers between two or more lenders, pay attention to where the estimates differ on the interest rate, origination charges and points.
-You’ll also want to compare the bottom line of the estimated monthly payment and the estimated cash-to-close amount to determine which mortgage offer best fits your needs and personal finances.
+You’ll also want to compare the bottom line of the estimated monthly payment and the estimated cash-to-close amount to determine which mortgage offer best fits your needs.